We ask you, humbly, to help us.

 Over 60 religious organizations and civil liberties groups combined to form the Coalition

-Christian, Humanist, Jewish, Muslim, Scientology and Sikh religious organizations.
+Christian, Jewish, Muslim, Scientology and Sikh religious organizations and a secular Humanist group.
 The

-They promoted the federal Religions Freedom Restoration Act (RFRA) which
+They promoted the concept of a federal Religions Freedom Restoration Act (RFRA) which

 American Atheists were one of the few groups which opposed RFRA.